 Remember to stand up straight to rest your back periodically.

-Common Conditions for Snow Shoveling
+Common Snow Shoveling Injuries and Conditions

 Between the vertebrae are discs that allow the back to move, flex and absorb shock.
 A herniated disc, also referred to as slipped or ruptured disc, occurs when the center portion of the disc puts pressure on the nerve causing pain.
 This results from a traumatic injury, repetitive strain or wear and tear from age.Learn More